ItsNickBarry/exec-staged/README.md

 # Exec Staged

-Run commands against files staged in git.
-Ignore unstaged changes and untracked files.
+Run commands against files staged in git, ignoring unstaged changes and untracked files.

+### Use Cases

+- 🧵 Lint new changes before commit.
+- 🧪 Test changes in isolation before commit.
+- ✨ ???

+### How it Works

+1. Unstaged changes and untracked files are hidden in a git stash.
+This inludes unstaged deletions, which are temporarily restored.
+2. User-configured tasks are run, with staged files passed in according to configuration.
+3. Any changes made by tasks are added to the git index.
+This includes additions and deletions.
+4. The stashed changes are restored.
+5. If any step fails, the initial state is fully restored.

 ## Installation